-Veryl’s work has been profiled in many books and her work has been featured in all major American art magazines.
-She exhibits in prestigious shows, such as Masters of the American West, Los Angeles, CA; and Quest for the West, Indianapolis, Indiana.
-Veryl is a Fellow of the National Sculpture Society.
+Veryl’s work has been profiled in the books “Leading The West” (Northland Press 1997) and “An Encyclopedia of Women Artists of the American West” (University of Texas Press, 1998).
+She has also been featured in all major American art magazines, and exhibits in prestigious shows, such as Artists of America, Denver, CO; Great American Artists, Cincinnati, OH; Masters of the American West, Los Angeles, CA; Cheyenne Governor’s Invitational, Cheyenne, WY and the Northwest Rendezvous, Helena, MT.

 She maintains membership in the National Sculpture Society, Society of Animal Artists, Northwest Rendezvous, American Academy of Equine Art and is a Master of the Artists of America.
 Most recently, Goodnight was awarded the People’s Choice Award for her sculpture “Back From the Brink” at the 2001 Northwest Rendezvous show in Helena, Montana, where her quick draw painting captured the second highest bid at $1,700.
 In addition, September/October issure of Art of the West featured her work in an article focusing on recent works, including paintings.

 Veryl began her career painting and later transitioned into sculpture to better understand anatomy.
 In no time at all, she was hooked on the medium.
 Veryl has recently returned to painting, and has taken advantage of the workshop opportunities to study with Dan Gerhartz, Tom Browning, Andrew Peters and Howard Terpning.
 She lives just north of Santa Fe, New Mexico with her husband Roger Brooks and their menagerie of animals.
 Their favorite pastime is riding their horses through the surrounding mountains and arroyos.